Nursing Careers

 Georgetown offers a number of opportunities for Hoyas to get involved.
 Joining a school club is an excellent way to learn more about the industry, develop your skills, and get hands-on experience.
 Nursing-related clubs and councils include the Georgetown chapter of the National Student Nurses’ Association, Sigma Theta Tau International Honor Society of Nursing (Tau Chapter), and other School of Nursing student organizations.
 Gain hands-on experience on campus with the Georgetown Emergency Response Medical Service (GERMS) or the Center for Social Justice’s Hypothermia/Hyperthermia Outreach Team.
 Give back to the D.C. and campus communities by volunteering with groups such as Project Sunshine Georgetown, Caring for Children with Cancer, Oncology Patient Support, and St. Elizabeth’s Outreach.

-Travel outside the U.S. with GlobeMed or in the D.C. area with Center for Social Justice Alternative breaks (such as Health & Society) and GU Students for Health and Medical Equity (GUSHME) to serve communities that lack adequate access to healthcare and more.
+Travel outside the U.S. with GlobeMed or regionally with the Center for Social Justice and GU Students for Health and Medical Equity (GUSHME) to serve communities that lack adequate access to healthcare and more.
 For more student club information, visit Campus Groups.

 Increase your research skills by joining a lab around campus.
-The Center for Research and Fellowships offers Georgetown Undergraduate Research Opportunities Program (GUROP).
+The Center for Research and Fellowships offers research opportunities during both the academic year and summer months.
 Take the opportunity to participate in research and get published in the peer-reviewed Georgetown University Journal of Health Sciences in the peer-reviewed Georgetown University Journal of Health Sciences or present at the Undergraduate Research Conference.
 On and off-campus jobs are another excellent way to build skills valued by employers.

 Preparing Materials